OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 ![](image15.png "width=500")

-Click the build in the left hand menu, and then click Restart build.
+Click the build in the left hand menu, and then click `Restart build`.
 This will rebuild the code, but this time with the new environment variables.

 ![](image16.png "width=500")